-Aeonium 'Superbang' is one of the most striking variegated Aeoniums.
-To achieve its best colors, growing it in bright light is essential, but it should be shielded from intense summer sunlight.
+Aeonium 'Superbang' is one of the most striking variegated Aeonium hybrids.
+To achieve its best colors, it must be grown in bright light but shielded from intense summer sunlight.

 Scientific Name